Patellar tendon ruptureThe SportsMD Editors

 The patellar tendon is instrumental in allowing a person to straighten his/her leg.
 When the quadriceps contracts the force is transmitted through the quadriceps tendon and the patellar tendon, using the patella as a fulcrum and thus straightening the leg.
 If any link in this chain is disrupted- whether through a quadriceps tendon rupture or the patellar tendon rupture, a patella fracture or inability to contract the quadriceps muscle- the leg cannot extend at the knee.
 Keith Grennan of the Cleveland Browns, Cadillac Williams of the Tampa Bay Buccaneers, Kelenna Azubuike of the Golden State Warriors, and Correll Buckhalter of the Denver Broncos have all suffered from a patellar tendon rupture.

-Are any athletes specifically at risk for a patellar tendon rupture?
+Athletes at risk for a patellar tendon rupture

 Knee X-rays are the first imaging studies that are obtained and can be very helpful.
 When the patellar tendon ruptures, the patella shifts superiorly because of muscle contraction of the quadriceps muscles.
 This shift in the patella position is called “patella alta.”
 X-rays also evaluate the knee for any other injuries that can present similarly to a patellar tendon rupture such as a fracture.
 If any doubt remains after physical examination and X-rays, an ultrasound or magnetic resonance imaging (MRI) can be performed.

-For an athlete, surgical repair of the torn tendon is recommended.
-If the tear is treated nonoperatively, athletes rarely have the ability to extend the leg and ambulate normally without assistance.
-Surgical repair, while not an emergency, should be performed soon after the injury occurred.
+Patellar tendon rupture surgery, while not an emergency, should be performed soon after the injury occurred.
 This allows for an easier repair before a significant accumulation of scar tissue.
 Most surgeons perform a direct repair of the tendon if it is torn in the middle.
 If the tendon is torn off of the bone, several different techniques can be utilized such as reattaching the tendon to the bone with a combination of sutures and bone tunnels.
-Regardless of technique, the goal of surgical repair is to re-approximate the tendon ends in a secure fashion to allow it to heal.
+Regardless of technique, the goal of surgical repair is to re-approximate the tendon ends in a secure fashion to allow them to heal.

 If the repair is done acutely (within 3 weeks), most athletes report good or excellent results.
 Most athletes are able to return to their previous level of competition and do not report residual weakness or discomfort.
 The results with repairs done after 3 weeks are not as favorable because of persistent weakness or poor range of motion as the likely cause of disability.